 To facilitate communication between organizations, TCAT revamped our website to serve as a platform for resources and a calendar of events, and uses social media and a weekly email newsletter to inform members and the general public about events, hearings and resources available to take action on climate change.
 We also use this platform, along with regular meetings among group representatives (who have formed a “Coordinating Council”) to share visions, goals and activity plans among the various groups.

 Coordination among these groups will include using online tools and Coordinating Council meetings to plan events and activities that do not conflict or overlap with those of other groups.
 Groups also discuss how to better align their efforts with one another, and present complementary messages to elected officials and business representatives in the community.

 The Coordinating Council facilitates collaboration by defining shared goals and identifying a few campaigns or other efforts that several organizations will work on together.
 Participating groups share resources and co-sponsor events to ensure the success of these common efforts.

 Kick off for the project took place at the third annual South Sound Climate Action Convention, which was held on April 14, 2018, at the South Puget Sound Community College, Lacey campus.

-Barbara Scavezze is managing the project, with the assistance of Bree Anderson.
-They can be reached at firstname.lastname@example.org and email@example.com, respectively.
+Barbara Scavezze is managing the project.
+She can be reached at firstname.lastname@example.org.
 Tom Crawford is president of Thurston Climate Action Team; he can be reached at email@example.com.